 Bahrain: Torture of Kumail Hamida Who Suffers From Intellectual Disabilities to Force Him to Confess to “Participating in Demonstrations”

 Bahraini authorities have reached a new low in the arrest and torture of a young man suffering from intellectual disabilities.
-On 13 December 2017, 18-year-old Kumail Hamida was arrested from his home in the village of Al Sanabis at 4:30 am by masked men in civilian clothing, held incommunicado for three days and subjected to torture to force him to confess to the charges of “participating in demonstrations” and “filming protests”.
+On 13 December 2016, 18-year-old Kumail Hamida was arrested from his home in the village of Al Sanabis at 4:30 am by masked men in civilian clothing, held incommunicado for three days and subjected to torture to force him to confess to the charges of “participating in demonstrations” and “filming protests”.
 Kumail was also forced to sign written statements despite the fact that he is unable to read or write.
-Appalled by the torture a mentally disabled person could be subjected to in Bahrain in order to secure confessions for such “crimes”, on 9 February 2017, Alkarama sent an urgent request to the Special Rapporteur on the rights of persons with disabilities (SR Disabilities).
+On 9 February 2017, Alkarama sent an urgent request on Kumail’s behalf to the Special Rapporteur on the rights of persons with disabilities (SR Disabilities).

 In light of this, Alkarama sent an urgent appeal to the Special Rapporteur on the rights of people with disabilities, calling for her urgent intervention with the Bahraini authorities to request the immediate release of Kumail Hamida.
 Alkarama further called for an impartial and independent investigation to be immediately launched into his torture allegations and for the prosecution of the perpetrators.
 Alkarama finally requested that the authorities refrain from prosecuting Kumail on the basis of charges that are detrimental to fundamental rights and freedoms, such as the right to freedom of expression and peaceful assembly.